 Supercomputing'95 Ptools Questionnaire on Parallel Tools

-Q. 1.
-Favorite parallel tool - what do you like about it?
+Q. 2.
+Least favorite parallel tool - what do you dislike about it?

 General responses are given first, then specific tools in alphabetic order.